andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 2021-01-01 04:00:00      12       4     16     4
 ```

-Nom, we group by hour and aggregate to 24 average values.
+Next, we group by hour and aggregate to 24 average values.
 For the casual users, this would be as follows.

 ```
 In [21]: df[['casual', 'hour']].groupby('hour').mean().round(1)